swamyprasad9525/css-box-model-tailwind/README.md

-# css-box-model-tailwind
+# CSS Box Model with Tailwind CSS

-This project visually demonstrates the CSS Box Model using Tailwind CSS.
-It explains key concepts like padding, border, margin, and content spacing, helping developers understand how elements are structured in a webpage.
+This project demonstrates the **CSS Box Model** using **Tailwind CSS**, providing a visual representation of how margin, border, padding, and content work together.

+## 🖥️ Live Preview
+[Live Demo](your-live-demo-link-here) *(Replace with your GitHub Pages/Netlify link if hosted)*

+## 📌 Features
+✅ Explains CSS Box Model concepts
+✅ Styled with **Tailwind CSS** for a clean, modern look
+✅ Responsive design
+✅ Background image for an aesthetic touch